Will Walking on a Torn Meniscus Make it Worse?

 How to Treat Knee Meniscus

 Conservative treatments, such as rest, ice, compression, and elevation (RICE), are often the first line of treatment for a torn meniscus.
-Resting the knee joint can help reduce pain and swelling, while applying ice and compression can help to further alleviate symptoms.
-Elevation of the affected leg can also help to reduce swelling in the area.
-Depending on the severity of the tear, taking a break from high-impact activities may be necessary.
+Resting the knee joint can help reduce pain and swelling while applying ice and compression can help to further alleviate symptoms.
+Elevating the affected leg can also help to reduce swelling.
+If you suffer from a torn meniscus, taking a break from high-impact activities may be necessary.

 Medications

-Medications such as pain relievers and anti-inflammatory drugs may be recommended for individuals with a torn meniscus.
-These medications can help to reduce pain and inflammation, making it easier to perform rehabilitation exercises or physical therapy.
+Medications such as pain relievers and anti-inflammatory drugs may fix a torn meniscus.
+These medications can help to reduce pain and inflammation, allowing you to perform rehabilitation exercises or physical therapy easily.

 Recovery from Torn Meniscus